CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Answer:

-It is completely wrong to ignore multiple scattering for the calculation of the average angle of scattering of
+It is completely wrong to ignore multiple scattering for the calculation of the average angle of scattering of $\alpha$ -particles by a thin foil in Thomson's model as the deflection caused by a single collision in this model is very small.

 Answer:

-As per Bohr's model
+As per the Bohr's model

-If the proton and the electron were bound only by gravity, the gravitational force between them would provide the centripetal force required for circular motion
+If the proton and the electron were bound only by gravity the gravitational force between them would provide the centripetal force required for circular motion

 The above value is larger in order than the diameter of the observable universe.
 This shows how weak the gravitational forces of attraction are as compared to electrostatic forces.